cross-org/base64/README.md

 Based on [@hexagon/base64](https://github.com/hexagon/base64) but adapted to TypeScript and jsr.io, dropping all the legacy tooling.

+**NOTE:** If not bound to any of the specific features of this library (like validation, or decoding directly to a string), you might be better off using [https://jsr.io/@std/encoding](https://jsr.io/@std/encoding).

 **Key Features:**

 - **Cross-Platform Power:** Effortlessly encode and decode Base64 data in Deno, Node.js, Bun, and your favorite browsers.